Sharon Shalom: Early life

-Sharon Shalom grew up in a small Jewish village located in the North of Ethiopia.
+Sharon Shalom was born in 1973 in Ethiopia and grew up in a small Jewish village located in the North of Ethiopia.
 Twenty Jewish families lived together separately from the Christian population surrounding them.

 He listened to his grandfather that God would one day rejoin Jews around the world.
 This biblical promise led him and a friend to leave the village to move to Jerusalem at age seven.
 They got lost and returned home.

 Jerusalem

 When the Ethiopian Civil War erupted he found another opportunity to move to Jerusalem.
-Israel's parliament led by Menachem Begin passed a law committing Israel to give receive Jews of Ethiopia.
+Israel's parliament passed a law committing Israel to give receive Jews of Ethiopia.

 When he was eight his mother sent him to join a group of Jewish refugees leaving for Israel.

 One year after arriving in Israel Shalom was misinformed that his family had died in Ethiopia.
 However two years later they arrived in Israel.

 Career

 Shalom served as an officer in the Israel Defense Forces.
-After that he enrolled at Yeshivat Har Etzion where he was a student of the Roshei Yeshiva, Rabbis Aharon Lichtenstein and Yehuda Amital and the Rosh Kollel, Rabbi Shlomo Levy.
-He was ordained as a Rabbi in 2001.
-At Bar Ilan University he completed a doctorate in Jewish philosophy.
+After that he enrolled at Yeshivat Har Etzion where he was a student of the roshei yeshiva, rabbis Aharon Lichtenstein and Yehuda Amital and the rosh kollel Shlomo Levy.
+He was ordained as a rabbi in 2001.
+At Bar-Ilan University he completed a doctorate in Jewish philosophy.

 In 2012, he published From Sinai to Ethiopia: The Halachic World and Ethiopian Jewish Thought.
 He has called to stop racism against Ethiopian Jews in Israel.

 He is also the author of Dialogues of Love and Fear, published in 2021.

 Personal life

-Sharon Shalom is married to Avital, a Swiss-born social worker and art therapist.
+Shalom is married to Avital, a Swiss-born social worker and art therapist.
 They live in the southern Israeli city of Kiryat Gat with their five children, Roi, Nadav, Ziv, Gil, and Tohar.